The top 10 health benefits of eating eggs

 Eggs are versatile and can be prepared in a variety of ways.
 They can be used in baking, cooking, salads, sandwiches, and casseroles.
 If you are looking for a healthy breakfast option to start your day off right, then eggs may be just what your body needs.

-Eggs contain many vitamins and nutrients that are good for your body, such as vitamin A (helps with vision), vitamin D (builds strong bones), choline (for pregnant women) and omega-3 fatty acids, which reduce inflammation in the body.
+Eggs have lots of vitamins and nutrients like vitamin A for vision, vitamin D for strong bones, choline for pregnant women, and omega-3 fatty acids to reduce inflammation in the body.

 Foods with fat help our bodies absorb fat-soluble vitamins A, D, E, and K.